asheroto/Chocolatey-Package-Updater/README.md

 -   Automatic support for [aria2](https://github.com/aria2/aria2) download manager as well as `Invoke-WebRequest`.
 -   Supports scraping the version number from the download URL.
 -   Supports version number replacement in the download URL.

+**Note:** This is a rather new project, being born in late September 2023.
+There may still be some bugs.
+For now, check out the example packages to see how it works.
+Also check out the [To-Do List](#to-do-list) for upcoming features..

 ## How It Works